DR DANIELLE EINSTEIN

 RESEARCH COLLABORATIONS

 Dr Danielle Einstein's research commenced with a theory which explored how humans can respond in healthy ways to uncertainty.
 She examined how some responses created psychological difficulties and detailed ways in which these can be addressed in treatment.
-Based on two papers, her academic work continues to explore ways in which anxiety and depression can be prevented.
+Based on published peer reviewed papers, her academic work continues to explore ways in which anxiety and depression can be prevented.
 Factors studied include social media use, perfectionism, fear of social threat, the tendency to compare, and fear of uncertainty.
-Behaviours which create problems are targeted through interactive activities that build understanding to promote resilience.

 MACQUARIE UNIVERSITY